NATIONWIDE FEDERAL CRIMINAL DEFENSE (213) 542-0994

 Posted by Hedding Law Firm | Jul 22, 2020

-Those investors pay money in hopes of getting dividends, high quick profits — huge percentages on their money.
-Of course, the person who's operating the Ponzi scheme usually makes a lot of grandiose promises and shows the potential would-be investor some dividends and some things that have happened regarding the property and obviously have a big hyped up story about whatever the scheme involves.
+Those investors pay money in hopes of getting dividends, high quick profits, or huge percentages on their money.
+Of course, the person operating the Ponzi scheme usually makes a lot of grandiose promises, shows the potential would-be investor some dividends and some things that have happened regarding the property, and obviously has a big hyped-up story about whatever the scheme involves.

 Real Estate Ponzi Schemes

-A lot of times I see it involving real estate.
-Sometimes I see it involving other business ventures, and really what seems to be happening is people are investing their money and the person who is in charge of the Ponzi scheme is taking the money for themselves.
+A lot of times, I see it involving real estate.
+Sometimes, I see it involving other business ventures, and really, what seems to be happening is people are investing their money.
+The person who is in charge of the Ponzi scheme is taking the money for themselves.

-Maybe giving very small dividends to some of the investors, but in reality the money is not being invested in any project or the project really doesn't have anything to do with the person that's purportedly in charge of it, and ultimately what ends up happening is, the Ponzi scheme comes collapsing down.
+Maybe they give very small dividends to some of the investors, but in reality, the money is not being invested in any project, or the project really doesn't have anything to do with the person purportedly in charge of it.
+Ultimately, what ends up happening is that the Ponzi scheme collapses.

-The person who invested the money ends up getting either a very small dividend or no dividend at all, and ultimately in these Ponzi scheme scenarios, the investors lose thousands, sometimes even millions of dollars, while the person in charge gains a bunch of money.
+The person who invested the money ends up getting either a very small dividend or no dividend at all.
+Ultimately, in these Ponzi scheme scenarios, the investors lose thousands, sometimes even millions of dollars, while the person in charge gains a bunch of money.

 Defending Ponzi Scheme Charges

-If you want to have a defense to a Ponzi scheme offense, you're going to have to show the government and/or a jury that you had a legitimate business venture.
-That means, all the tell-tale signs of a legitimate business venture have to be there.
+If you want to have a defense against a Ponzi scheme offense, you're going to have to show the government and a jury that you had a legitimate business venture.
+That means all the tell-tale signs of a legitimate business venture have to be there.

 Federal Ponzi Scheme Crimes